kanidm/kanidm/book/src/frequently_asked_questions.md

 ## Why won't you take this FAQ thing seriously?

 Look, people just haven't asked many questions yet.
-Why are you still reading this?
+Sorry, there are no easter eggs in this document, but there may be elsewhere 🥚